Last updated on March 9th, 2022

 The following day was a beautiful clear day.
-I decided to take advantage of the seaside promenade that runs from Bantry Bay to Sea Point and all the way to Green Point, which is the home of the stadium constructed to host the 2010 World Cup.
+I decided to take advantage of the seaside promenade that runs from Bantry Bay to Sea Point and to Green Point, which is the home of the stadium constructed to host the 2010 World Cup.
 Even if you don’t fancy a morning run, simply head out for a fresh walk along the Atlantic.
 You can spot Robben Island from here and might need to duck out of the way when the occasional splashing wave hits the rock wall.
-There are steps that lead down to the beaches but it’s probably more enjoyable to watch the surfers that come here to catch these rugged waves.
+Some steps lead down to the beaches but it’s probably more enjoyable to watch the surfers that come here to catch these rugged waves.
 Once you reach Sea Point, there are lots of cafes and restaurants to help you start your day.

-I still had a great sense of disappointment from not really being able to see Table Mountain in a proper way.
+I still had a great sense of disappointment from not being able to see Table Mountain properly.
 Visibility was practically zero the day before and I was contemplating simply heading back up there via the cable car.
 There are other, more unconventional, ways to see the mountain and I decided to be adventurous this time.
 I headed back to the Waterfront and checked out a few paragliding and helicopter ride options.
 I eventually settled for Helicopter Tours Cape Town who had a small shop in Market Square.
-They offer a few choices including flying over Robben Island, Cape Town to the Cape of Good Hope, a two oceans tour and the one I went for, the Atlantic tour. for 1300R, you’ll be flown for about an hour for spectacular views of the city and the surrounding countryside.
+They offer a few choices including flying over Robben Island, Cape Town to the Cape of Good Hope, a two oceans tour, and the one I went for, the Atlantic tour. for 1300R, you’ll be flown for about an hour for spectacular views of the city and the surrounding countryside.

-You’ll start off by flying over the Waterfront and getting excellent views of Table Mountain.
+You’ll start by flying over the Waterfront and getting excellent views of Table Mountain.
 From up here, you can now better understand how the city is essentially nestled between mountains and peaks.